-GODS IN POLYESTER
+GODS IN SPANDEX

 One of the greatest (and most difficult to locate) film books of the ‘00s was this massive collection of first-person recollections by participants in the horror-exploitation movie scene of the 1970s